jornada-im/jornada-im.github.io/index.md

 layout: default
 ---

 Welcome to the Jornada IM (Information Management) site.
-We support data management, informatics, and data science activities associated with research at the [Jornada Basin LTER](https://lter.jornada.nmsu.edu) and [Jornada Experimental Range](https://jornada.nmsu.edu). **This site is under construction**
+We support data management, informatics, and data science activities associated with research at the [Jornada Basin LTER (JRN)](https://lter.jornada.nmsu.edu) and [Jornada Experimental Range (JER)](https://jornada.nmsu.edu). **This site is under construction**

 ## For Researchers